sunarya-thito/shadcn_flutter/README.md

 # shadcn_flutter
+A set of widgets and utilities for building applications in flutter.
+Optimized for web applications.
 This is a port of the shadcn package to flutter.
-It is a package that provides a set of widgets and utilities for building applications in flutter.

 ## Getting started